 There are a lot of things to consider in motor racing, and two common concepts you will come across are horsepower and torque.
-The first of which is usually given as a specification of the car, but torque less so.
-So, which is more important for racing, horsepower or torque?
+But whether you’re a beginner driver or an experienced racer, it helps to understand the difference between torque and horsepower.

-Torque and horsepower are in fact directly related to each other.
-We will explain how they are related, how they can be measured, and what these measurements can tell you about the car you are driving.
+Torque and horsepower are directly related to each other.
+Below, I will explain how they are related, how they can be measured, and what these measurements can tell you about the car you are driving.

 What Is Horsepower?